 All of these things can help determine the amount of space you’ll need, and whether or not you’ll need to be in close proximity to an outlet.

-HIPPA-Compliance for Healthcare Workers and Operators: If you work with sensitive personal information, you need to be concerned about HIPPA.
-As you already know, in order to stay HIPPA-compliant, you must not allow any personal information to be seen or accessed by anyone other than yourself.
-Make sure you take that into account when setting up your new workspace in your home.
+HIPPA-Compliance for Healthcare Workers and Operators: If you work with sensitive personal information such as healthcare, in order to stay HIPPA-compliant, you cannot allow patient information to be seen or accessed by anyone other than yourself.
+Make sure you set up a compliant workspace in your home.

 ***For more information about HIPPA compliance, please contact your HR department ***.